LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 ## Equations

 {{% alert warning %}}
-Below is under construction !
+:vertical_traffic_light: Below is under construction :construction:
 {{% /alert %}}

 The translational movement of the trolley is modeled as a $1^{st}$ order system characterized by its time constant $\tau$.